E-mail services for the CSE department are provided by Google and managed by OEC or ITS depending in who you are and what year you started:

 Please see refer to Google's on-line documentation for information on Google's spam processing.

-If you have any questions regarding the E-mail service (@eng or other), please contact OEC at firstname.lastname@example.org.
+If you have any questions regarding the @eng gmail service, please contact OEC at email@example.com.
+If you have questions regarding the @ucsd gmail service, please contact campus IT support at firstname.lastname@example.org.